erdoganoksuz/MelCoreDataGrid/README.md

 # MelCoreDataGrid

-My first project MelCoreDataGrid,this is a simple and easy javascript grid plugin.
+My first project MelCoreDataGrid,this is a simple javascript grid plugin.